CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-For a deeper understanding of the input file management, please refer to the relevant section in the documentation:<br> <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#iii2b---second-step-of-data-analysis">III.2.b) - File Management / Output Files / Second Step of Data Analysis</a></code> <br>
+&#8226 For a deeper understanding of the input file management, please refer to the relevant section in the documentation:<br> <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#iii2b---second-step-of-data-analysis">III.2.b) - File Management / Output Files / Second Step of Data Analysis</a></code> <br>
 &#8226 For mask creation, please refer to section <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#vii1---sspem-mapping/mask">VII.1) - SSPFM mapping / Mask</a></code> in the documentation.
 </p>

 #### VIII.3.c) Find best loop

 <p align="justify" width="100%">
 Subsequently, for each of the selected measurement points, the finest among the loops is to be extracted with the aid of the <code>find_best_loops</code> function.
 This function acquires the measurement parameters from the <code>parameters.txt</code> file and invokes the <code>single_script</code> function found in <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/data_processing/nanoloop_to_hyst_s2.py">data_processing/nanoloop_to_hyst_s2.py</a></code> to retrieve data from the <code>nanoloops</code> files and determine the optimum loop, referred to as the <code>best_loop</code>.
 In the case of a coupled measurement (<code>mode = 'coupled'</code>), this protocol is repeated for the on and off field modes.
-If the setting <code>electrostatic_offset is True</code>, the offsets in the 'off field' mode are utilized to reconstruct the entirety of the electrostatic component (accounting for the CPD).
+If the setting <code>electrostatic_offset is True</code>, the offsets in the 'off field' mode are utilized to reconstruct the entirety of the electrostatic component (accounting for the CPD) (section <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#vi4d---differential-analysis-of-on-and-off-field-hysteresis">VI.4.d) - Differential analysis of on and off field hysteresis</a> in the documentation).
 </p>

 <p align="justify" width="100%">